Tim teaches musical instruments in schools and colleges. He also plays the trumpet in several bands and arranges and publishes music.

-Below, you'll find a useful chart that shows the most commonly used fingerings for French Horn.
-This chart shows the fingerings for a Double Horn, so includes fingerings for horn in F and horn in Bb.
-Please note that a Double Horn's Bb slide is also transposed in to F despite it being in Bb.
-This is also true of the Bb Single Horn as it is thought of being part of the Double Horn in F. I have also included the fingerings for the lower register in bass clef and its transition into the treble clef.
+Below, you'll find a useful chart that shows the most commonly used fingerings for French horns.
+This chart shows the fingerings for a double horn, so it includes fingerings for horn in F and horn in Bb.
+Please note that a double horn's Bb slide is also transposed into F despite it being in Bb.
+This is also true of the Bb single horn as it is thought of being part of the double horn in F. I have also included the fingerings for the lower register in bass clef and its transition into the treble clef.

 How Many Notes Can the French Horn Play?

-Like all brass instruments the French Horn can play several "open notes" that are played with without any fingerings.
-The open notes are from the harmonic Series and are (listed from lowest to highest) C, C, G, C, E, G, Bb, C, D, E, F, G, Ab, Bb, B, and C. The French Horn player can move between theses open notes by tightening their lips to play higher, and loosening their lips to play lower.
+Like all brass instruments, the French horn can play several "open notes" that are played without any fingerings.
+The open notes are from the harmonic Series and are (listed from lowest to highest) C, C, G, C, E, G, Bb, C, D, E, F, G, Ab, Bb, B, and C. The French horn player can move between these open notes by tightening their lips to play higher and loosening their lips to play lower.
 The notes get closer together as the pitch raises.

-The Natural horns of the 17th and 18th century where mostly restricted to using the open notes as they didn't have any valves.
-The player could change the crook, an additional length of pipe, to suit the key of music they where playing.
-For example an Eb crook would lower the horn in F by a tone making all of the open notes lower.
-To increase the amount of notes the Natural Horn could produce the player would hand the stop notes to help change the pitch.
+The natural horns of the 17th and 18th centuries were mostly restricted to using the open notes as they didn't have any valves.
+The player could change the crook, an additional length of pipe, to suit the key of music they were playing.
+For example, an Eb crook would lower the horn in F by a tone making all of the open notes lower.
+To increase the number of notes the natural horn could produce, the player would hand the stop notes to help change the pitch.

-French Horns have rotary valves unlike most other brass instruments that have piston valves.
-The rotary valve turns to redirect the air to the slides as apposed the to the piston which moves up and down.
-Most modern French Horns in F (the Double Horn) have 4 valves.
-The 4th, valve which is operated by the thumb, channels the air into the Bb slides which makes the horn a shorter and a 4th higher.
+French horns have rotary valves, unlike most other brass instruments that have piston valves.
+The rotary valve turns to redirect the air to the slides as opposed to the piston, which moves up and down.
+Most modern French horns in F (the Double Horn) have 4 valves.
+The 4th, valve which is operated by the thumb, channels the air into the Bb slides, which makes the horn shorter and a 4th higher.

-To make the French Horn fully chromatic, you will need to use the valves to lower the pitch of the open notes.
-The valves increases the length of the horn by directing the air through additional tubing to lower the pitch.
+To make the French horn fully chromatic, you will need to use the valves to lower the pitch of the open notes.
+The valves increase the length of the horn by directing the air through additional tubing to lower the pitch.

 What the Three Valves on a French Horn Do